Earning

 • The goal of these challenges is true mastery, so no partial credit - but you can try again the next day.

-• You can submit one challenge per day and the challenge should be applicable to the current app/project.
+• The challenge should be applicable to the current app/project.

 • The window for submitting challenges ends on the penultimate week of the semester.